 Next, try reading the same verse in a few different translations.
 You can use Bible Gateway or your favorite Bible app for this if you don’t have a different Bible translations on hand.

 When you read a particular verse in different translations you get to understand and gain deeper insight.
 Many words in Greek or Hebrew will have several ways in which they can be translated into English.

 By reading different translations you come out with a clearer picture of what the author meant from writing a particular word or phrase.
 Make note of similarities and differences on your Bible map.
 Also consider reading the cross references

 Step 7 Application

 As you studied your selected verse you will gain a deeper understanding of your selected verse.
 As a next step, ask yourself what God is trying to teach you and how this lesson is applicable to your life.
 Make note of your reflections and lessons in your verse mapping journal and write a 1-2 sentence summary of the mapping journey.

 If you enjoy doing the Bible mapping Bible study method, you may wish to consider adding the following resources to your Bible study arsenal.

 Have you tried Bible verse mapping?
-What is your favorite Bible study method?
+What is your favorite Bible study method or kind of study?